notSafeForDev/flash-toy-sync-v3/README.md

 </details>

 <details>
-  <summary>When attempting to test the project, it gives you an error that the process is already in use by a different application:</summary>
+  <summary>When attempting to test the project, it gives you an error: Exception: The process cannot access the file ... because it is being used by another process:</summary>
   End the flash player process through the task manager (windows).
 </details>